-From an evolutionary perspective, we as humans are meant to move.
-Our ancestors moved a ton for basic survival.
-Only in the last couple hundred years have we become so much more sedentary with many of us sitting behind a desk and a computer most days.
+Only in the last couple hundred years have we become more sedentary with many of us sitting behind a desk and a computer most days.
 Not coincidentally, it's also in the last couple hundred years that our sleep problems (and health) have gotten so much worse as well.

-reduces the risk of heart attack and stroke as well as colon cancer, osteoporosis and back problems
+• reduces the risk of heart attack, stroke, colon cancer, osteoporosis and back problems

 Proof that exercise helps us sleep

-A study by the Stanford University School of Medicine found that their patients who exercise 20 to 30 minutes every other afternoon by either walking, low-impact aerobics or riding a bike, the time it took them to fall asleep decreased by half and added an hour of overall sleep time to the night.
-An entire hour!
-That’s amazing to me.
-Especially when you compare it to sleeping pills that are shown to extend sleep by 3 to 30 minutes at the most with lots of horrible side effects.
+• The Stanford University School of Medicine found that patients who exercised 20 to 30 minutes every other afternoon by walking, doing low-impact aerobics, or riding their bike cut the time that it took them to fall asleep in half and added an hour of overall sleep time to the night.

 When to exercise

 When you exercise, your body temperature rises and then it drops a few hours later.
 For that reason, you don't want to exercise too close to bedtime.
 If you’re active at 8pm and try to go to bed at 10, your body temperature will still be really high.
 Because your body temperature naturally lowers as you fall asleep, having a higher body temperature will interfere with that process and make it harder to fall asleep.

 Now if the only time you have to exercise is before bed and it doesn't seem to affect your sleep, then by all means keep exercising at that time.
 But if it’s affecting your sleep then I suggest scheduling it for another part of the day.